Kathryn2354/VBA/Readme.md

     'End of function
      End Sub`

-The first for loop in this vba code loops through the range of cell in column C from C3 to C40.
-Inside this for loop there is a if statement that checks if there is cell that contain a text with a hyperlink attached first.
-It will change that particular cell into the markdown link format in range of cells being specified at the beginning of the for loop.
-Also inside the loop there is code where it remove all underlining in the range of cells specified.
+The first for loop in this VBA code loops through the range of cells in column C from C3 to C40.
+There is an if statement that checks if there is a cell with a hyperlink attached first, then it can change that particular cell into the markdown link format in the range of cells at the beginning of the loop.
+Also, there is code that removes all underlining in of cells specified.

-The second for loop in this vba code loops through the range of cell in column D from D3 to D40.
-Inside this for loop there is a if statement that checks if there is cell that contain a text with a hyperlink attached first.
-It will change that particular cell into the markdown link format in range of cells being spicified at the beginnin og the for loop.
-Also inside the loop there is code where it remove all underlining in the range of cells specified.
-This loop does contain cell D18 HW 5 - ggplots & Regressions hyperlink because the teacher want us to not include the hyperlink attached to the text "HW 5 - ggplots & Regressions".
+The second for loop in this VBA code loops through the range of cells in column D from D3 to D40.
+There is an if statement that checks if there is a cell with a hyperlink attached first, then it can change that particular cell into the markdown link format in the range of cells at the beginning of the loop.
+Also, there is code that removes all underlining in of cells specified.
+This loop does contain cell D18 HW 5 - ggplots & Regressions hyperlink because the teacher wants us to exclude the hyperlink attached to the text "HW 5 - ggplots & Regressions".

 ## This code is for removing text from a certain cell